Stability of non-proper functions: Introduction

-Note that we can immediately deduce from Mather's result \cite{MatherV} that $G_0$ and $G_n$ are stable since these functions are proper (while $G_k$ for $k \in \{1,\ldots,n-1\}$ is not proper).
-Relying on the result on stability of Nash functions, together with the result in \cite{Ichiki}, we will also prove that any Nash function on $\R^n$ becomes stable after generic linear perturbation (Corollary~\ref{T:stable after linear perturbation}).
+Note that we can immediately deduce from Mather's result \cite{MatherV} that $G_0$ and $G_n$ are (strongly) stable since these functions are proper (while $G_k$ for $k \in \{1,\ldots,n-1\}$ is not even quasi-proper).
+Relying on the result in \cite{Ichiki}, we will also prove that any Nash function on $\R^n$ becomes stable after generic linear perturbation (Corollary~\ref{T:stable after linear perturbation}).